seanmaida2002/CS554-Group1-FinalProject/README.md

 ## Hosting Information
 Both the frontend and backend of the application are hosted on AWS Servers, allowing users to access the website via a link.

-### Hosted Frontend Link
-Access the hosted frontend here: [Frontend Link](http://huddleupcs554.s3-website.us-east-2.amazonaws.com)
+Access the hosted version here: [Link](http://huddleupcs554.s3-website.us-east-2.amazonaws.com)

 For users who want to run the frontend and the backend locally, instructions are provided below.